-There is an ongoing research of the church’s catacomb, was there one or not or was it filled.
+There is an ongoing research of the church’s catacomb, was there one or not, or was it filled.
 The look of the architecture maybe there was.
 To find out more, please book a tour with me Johnsonmalaysia.com.
-I am not a historian sirs, but join me in a Malacca tour.
+I am not a historian sirs, but join me on a Malacca tour.

 For More Tour: